Environmental impact EN 15804 +A2

 Outgoing flows

-The table for outgoing flows describes useful currents assumes product system, based on five indicators:
+The table for outgoing flows describes useful currents assumes product system, based on five indicators.

 CRU